 {lihui, yangruan, yuduo, xqiu, gcf}@indiana.com

-Abstract— the design and implementation of higher level language interfaces are becoming increasing important for data intensive computation runtimes.
-DryadLINQ is a system and a set of language extensions that enable the programmers develop applications that process large scale distributed data.
-It has been successfully used wide range of applications for the last five years.
-The latest release of DryadLINQ was published as a Community Technology Preview (CTP) in December 2010, and it contains new features and interfaces to achieve better performances for applications and usability for developers.
-This paper present three design patterns in DryadLINQ CTP which can be used to accelerate a large class of scientific applications, exemplified by SW-G, Matrix-Matrix Multiplication and PageRank applications with large scale real data.
+Abstract— the design and implementation of higher level language interfaces are becoming increasingly important for data intensive computation.
+DryadLINQ is a runtime with a set of language extensions that enables programmers to develop applications processing large scale distributed data.
+It has been successfully used in a wide range of applications for the last five years.
+The latest release of DryadLINQ was published as a Community Technology Preview (CTP) in December 2010, and it contains new features and interfaces that can be customized to achieve better performances for applications and usability for developers.
+This paper presents three design patterns in DryadLINQ CTP that are applicable for a large class of scientific applications, exemplified by SW-G, Matrix-Matrix Multiplication and PageRank with real data.

 Keywords-component; Dryad; DryadLINQ; MapReduce; Design Pattern;